Ayutthaya Kingdom: Centralization and dominance of the Northern lords

-Ayutthaya's sphere of influence was now stretched from the Northern Cities to the Malay Peninsula, with its heartland centered around the old Ayutthaya-Suphanburi-Lopburi-Phetchaburi polity.
-The Muang Look Luang system was inadequate to govern relatively vast territories.
-The government of Ayutthaya was centralized and institutionalized under King Borommatrailokkanat in his reforms promulgating in Palatine Law of 1455, which became the constitution of Ayutthaya for the rest of its existence and continued to be the constitution of Siam until 1892, albeit in altered forms.
-The central government was dominated by the Chatusadom system (จตุสดมภ์ lit.
-"Four Pillars), in which the court was led by two Prime Ministers; the Samuha Nayok the Civil Prime Minister and the Samuha Kalahom the Grand Commander of Forces overseeing Civil and Military affairs, respectively.
-Under the Samuha Nayok were the Four Ministries.
-In the regions, the king sent not "rulers" but "governors" to govern cities.
-The cities were under governors who were from nobility not rulers with privileges as it had previously been.
-The "Hierarchy of Cities" was established and cities were organized into four levels.
-Large, top level cities held authorities over secondary or low-level cities.
+Ayutthaya's sphere of influence stretched from the Northern Cities to the Malay Peninsula, with its heartland centered on the old Ayutthaya-Suphanburi-Lopburi-Phetchaburi polity.
+The Muang Look Luang system was inadequate for governing such a vast territory.
+King Borommatrailokkanat centralized and institutionalized government through the Palatine Law of 1455, which served as Ayutthaya's constitution for the rest of its existence and, in altered forms, as Siam's until 1892.
+The central government was dominated by the Chatusadom system (จตุสดมภ์, lit.
+"Four Pillars"), in which two Prime Ministers led the court: the Samuha Nayok, the Civil Prime Minister, and the Samuha Kalahom, the Grand Commander of Forces, overseeing civil and military affairs respectively.
+The Samuha Nayok oversaw the Four Ministries.
+In the regions, the king appointed governors rather than "rulers" to govern cities.
+Cities were organized into four levels, with large cities exercising authority over secondary and lower-level cities.
+An inspector, the yokkrabat, was posted in each city and could take a complaint past the governor to the king.

-The increased wealth of Ayutthaya resulted in the beginnings of a chronic succession struggle for the Ayutthaya throne.
-Due to the lack of stable succession law, from each succession from the 16th century onwards, princely governors or powerful dignitaries claiming their merit gathered their forces and moved on the capital to press their claims, culminating in several bloody coups.
-With the dominance of the Suphanburi clan, it now had to face the militaristic nobles of the Northern Cities, who increasingly came south for wealth prospects at an increasingly wealthy and powerful Ayutthaya.
-The first real succession struggles in Ayutthaya occurred in the early 16th century, with the Northern lords playing a prominent role.
-Under the reign of Maha Chakkraphat, the Northern lords, led by the Lord of Phitsanulok, Maha Thammarachathirat, became kingmakers in Ayutthaya.
-The final nail for this transition was the overthrow of the Suphanburi clan from the Ayutthaya throne following the 1569 Burmese capture of Ayutthaya, placing Maha Thammarachathirat on the Ayutthaya throne.
+Ayutthaya's growing wealth led to chronic succession struggles for the throne.
+In the absence of a stable succession law, princely governors and powerful dignitaries claiming royal merit gathered forces and marched on the capital to press their claims, resulting in several bloody coups from the 16th century onward.
+On Yoneo Ishii's reading of the Three Seals Law, Phitsanulok and Nakhon Si Thammarat ranked first and six towns second, among them Sawankhalok, Sukhothai and Kamphaeng Phet.
+As the Suphanburi clan consolidated its dominance, it faced increasingly powerful nobles from the Northern Cities, who came south seeking wealth and influence.
+The first major succession struggles emerged in the early 16th century, with Northern lords playing a prominent role.
+Under Maha Chakkraphat, the Lord of Phitsanulok, Maha Thammarachathirat, emerged as a kingmaker.
+The transition culminated in the overthrow of the Suphanburi clan following the 1569 Burmese capture of Ayutthaya, which placed Maha Thammarachathirat on the throne.

-The 15th century also marked a turning point in Ayutthaya's view of itself.
-King Borommatrailokkanat performed some sort of coronation ceremony, the first in Ayutthaya history, in the 1460s.
-Prior to the 15th century, Ayutthaya's palaces and temples were inferior in grandeur to cities such as Sukhothai and Phitsanulok.
-By the early 16th century, Ayutthaya had now rivalled its regional competitors in its city grandeur, building magnificent wats and palaces for kings with a number of tributary states.
+The 15th century marked a turning point in Ayutthaya's self-image.
+King Borommatrailokkanat performed a coronation ceremony, apparently the first in Ayutthaya, in the 1460s.
+Before the 15th century, Ayutthaya's palaces and temples were less grand than those of cities such as Sukhothai and Phitsanulok.
+By the early 16th century, Ayutthaya rivalled its regional competitors in grandeur, building magnificent wats and palaces for its kings and numerous tributary states.